rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-tenderly.md

 description: "Tenderly's virtual testing environment allows the creation of simulated networks, managing account balances, and manipulating contract storage – all without needing to interact with the Rootstock mainnet or testnet."
 ---

 Need a safe and efficient way to test your dApp features before deploying them on the Rootstock mainnet?
 Look no further than virtual testnets!
-These simulated blockchain environments, offered by platforms like [Tenderly](https://tenderly.co/), provide a perfect testing ground for developers.
+These simulated blockchain environments, offered by platforms like [Tenderly](https://tenderly.co/), provides a perfect testing ground for developers.

 Imagine a clone of the Rootstock mainnet, where you can experiment freely without using real tokens.
 Virtual testnets mimic the behavior of a real blockchain, allowing you to deploy your dApps, interact with smart contracts, and debug transactions – all within a controlled setting.

 :::note[Tenderly Virtual Testnets]

-Tenderly's virtual testing environment allows the creation of simulated networks, managing account balances, and manipulating contract storage – all without needing to interact with the Rootstock mainnet or testnet.
+[Tenderly's](https://tenderly.co/virtual-testnets) virtual testing environment allows the creation of simulated networks, managing account balances, and manipulating contract storage – all without needing to interact with the Rootstock mainnet or testnet.

 :::